 Expense Documents (for example, accounts payable invoices) Generally they don’t have to be reported by the recipient since they have already been reported by the issuer.
 The recipient should classify this expense.
 However, if the issuer has not reported the revenue document (for example, and invoice issued by a foreign supplier, or if the issuer did not perform its legal obligation), the recipient must also report the expense before classifying it.
 The expense must be reported and classified before the end of the VAT declaration period (last day of the following month), except in cases where the issuer has not reported the document by omission (not because the issuer is exempt from the obligation).
 In this second case the issuer must report and classify this expense within the two months following the end of the VAT declaration period.

 All companies must report the necessary accounting entries to determine the annual tax and accounting results (payroll, depreciation, etc.) accounting entries will be reported until the end of the sixth month after the end of the fiscal year.

-Payroll will have to be reported during the withholding declaration period (until the last day of the second month. for example, September 20th for July payrolls)
+Payroll will have to be reported during the withholding declaration period.

 The digital tax declaration model will coexist with the current VAT declarations.
 The Greek tax authority IAPR will cross reference the myDATA e-books with VAT declarations.
 If there are any discrepancies taxpayers will have 2 months to correct any errors.
 Failing to correct any errors within the established period can trigger audits by the tax authority.